Lifka/hacking-resources/tools.md

  * [Wireshark](https://www.wireshark.org/)

 #### Packers
+ * [.NET Generic Unpacker](https://ntcore.com/?page_id=353): This is a program to dump .NET packed applications.
+Of course no serious .NET protection relies on packing.
+In fact, this software shows how easily you can unpack a protected assemly.
+This .NET Generic Unpacker was written in a couple of hours and despite of the fact that it’s very simple, it might turn useful having it: otherwise you have to unpack manually, which is quite easy as well.
  * [ASPack](http://aspack.com/): It is an advanced EXE packer created to compress Win32 executable files and to protect them against non-professional reverse engineering.
  * [https://github.com/horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy): Program for determining types of files for Windows, Linux and MacOS.
  * [PEiD](https://www.softpedia.com/get/Programming/Packers-Crypters-Protectors/PEiD-updated.shtml): It is an intuitive application that relies on its user-friendly interface to detect packers, cryptors and compilers found in PE executable files – its detection rate is higher than that of other similar tools since the app packs more than 600 different signatures in PE files.